Loading Events

 Symphony Orchestra with Wind Ensemble & Julia Wolfe

-Presented as part of Shenandoah Conservatory’s Ear Candy New Music Festival, the Symphony Orchestra and special guests present a program that bridges impressionist beauty with contemporary innovation.
+Presented as part of Shenandoah Conservatory’s Ear Candy New Music Festival, the Symphony Orchestra and special guests present a program that bridges Romantic imagination with contemporary innovation.

-The Wind Ensemble (Timothy J. Robblee, conductor) opens the concert with the bold imagination and sonic brilliance of 2025/26 distinguished composer-in-residence and Pulitzer Prize winner Julia Wolfe.
-Zigzag, newly commissioned by a consortium that included Shenandoah Conservatory, is a high-energy, rhythmically charged work pulsing with drive and daring.
+Shifting to contemporary innovation, the program celebrates the bold imagination and sonic brilliance of 2025/26 distinguished composer-in-residence and Pulitzer Prize winner Julia Wolfe with two of her large-ensemble works.
+The Wind Ensemble (Timothy J. Robblee, conductor) takes the stage to perform Zigzag, a recently commissioned piece by a consortium that included Shenandoah Conservatory that is a high-energy, rhythmically charged work pulsing with drive and daring.

-Part of a weekend celebrating the visionary voices shaping today’s musical landscape — while honoring the masters who paved the way — this performance promises to surprise, challenge and inspire.
+Part of a weekend celebrating the visionary voices shaping today’s musical landscape — while honoring the masters who paved the way — this performance showcases two of Wolfe’s newest large-ensemble works and promises to surprise, challenge and inspire.

 Meet the Guest Composer